All Italian Shrines Pilgrimage

 - Flight bag & portfolio of all travel documents

-- Beverages unless mentioned, Tips to your guide & driver.
+- Meals and beverages not mentioned, Tips to your guide & driver, Individual transfers

 Make your way to your local airport, where you will board your overnight flight(s).
 Your meals will be served on board.